kubernetes-study-guide/Kubernetes-Study-Guide/Section-07-Helm/02_helm_packages/README.md

 │   ├── service.yaml
 │   └── tests
 │       └── test-connection.yaml
 └── values.yaml     # this contains default values.
 These are used
                     # to render the yaml files stored in the templates
                     # folder.

 3 directories, 8 files
 ```

-One file that doesn't get requreted is the requirements.yaml. this stores chart dependenices.
+One file that doesn't get generated is the requirements.yaml. this stores chart dependenices.
 These dependencies are downloaded and installed in the charts folders. this file is also where the `helm dependency list` command gets it's info from.

 values.yaml has a bunch of default values.